Set up your account

-Below is a guide to make sure you cover the most important steps in setting up your account, and help you evaluate 10,000ft to determine if it's a good fit for your team.
+This guide covers setting up your account and helps you evaluate Resource Management to determine if it's a good fit for your team.

-If you’re planning to evaluate 10,000ft with a team, we recommend deciding who will be part of that group before you get started.
-You don't have to create multiple trial accounts for everyone who wants to be involved in testing, rather you should create one master admin account from which you invite participating team members (we’ll walk through how to do this below).
+If you’re planning to evaluate Resource Management with a team, we recommend deciding who will be part of that group before you get started.
+You don't have to create multiple trial accounts for everyone who wants to be involved in testing.
+Create one Account Owner admin account from which you invite participating team members (we’ll walk through how to do this below).
 The person who creates the account will be the Account Owner.

-When your team members are all evaluating in the same instance, you get a more realistic view of how 10,000ft works when multiple people are using the software and making changes.
+When your team members are all evaluating the same instance, you get a more realistic view of how Resource Management works when multiple people use the software and make changes.

 As a reminder, we handle all your trial data with the same strict Privacy & Security policies that we follow to protect all of our customers' data.
 If you ever want to close a trial account, just ask.

 Account Settings is where you’ll build out company defaults and add important business information like project dropdown lists, locations, and official holidays.
-The Account Settings are organized so that you can go through each of the sections on the left menu and add information about your company.
-When setting up the trial account, it is important that you complete the following sections: Account Settings, Roles, Disciplines, Bill Rates, People and Projects.
+The Account Settings are organized so you can go through each of the sections on the left menu and add information about your company.
+When setting up the trial account, you must complete the following sections: Account Settings, Roles, Disciplines, Bill Rates, People and Projects.

-From the main Account Settings, page, the first thing you want to decide is if you want to use 10,000ft for Time Tracking and what level of detail you want to track.
+From the main Account Settings page, indicate if you want to use Resource Management for Time Tracking and what level of detail you want to track.
 Should you track time or not?
 Good question.
-If you’re not sure on how your organization should approach timesheets, we recommend reading this article before proceeding.
+If you’re not sure how your organization should approach timesheets, we recommend reading this article before proceeding.

-If you don't plan to track time in 10,000ft, keep in mind that you can always integrate with other time tracking tools to pull the same data into the App.
+If you don't plan to track time in Resource Management, keep in mind that you can always integrate with other time tracking tools to pull the same data into the App.

-When an assignment is made on the schedule, time entry suggestions are made on a person’s time sheet and they can choose to confirm or change these hours.
-If the hours are unchanged, they are considered "unconfirmed" in 10,000ft.
-If the hours are changed, they are considered "confirmed".
+When you make an assignment on the schedule, time entry suggestions appear on a person’s timesheet.
+That person can choose to confirm or change these hours.
+If the hours are unchanged, they are considered "unconfirmed" in Resource Management.
+If the hours are changed, they are "confirmed."
 When looking at the burn against the project budget, you can choose to include or not include these types of hours.

-If you're tracking time in 10,000ft, you want to select the option for "Confirmed hours only" or "Approved hours only".
+If you're tracking time in Resource Management, you want to select the option for "Confirmed hours only" or "Approved hours only."
 This way, actual hours from the timesheets show up on the Project Status as incurred time or fees.

-When your organization isn’t tracking time, you can still keep track of incurred time by using what was originally scheduled.
-For passive tracking, select “Confirmed hours and unconfirmed past scheduled hours”.
+When your organization isn’t tracking time, you can still track incurred time using the original schedule.
+Select “Confirmed hours and unconfirmed past scheduled hours” for passive tracking.

-During your free trial, you may want to start with the "confirmed and unconfirmed" setting and change it once your team starts tracking time toward your projects.
+You may want to start with the "confirmed and unconfirmed" setting during your free trial and change it once your team starts tracking time toward your projects.